 Becky Tuttle and Shelley Rich

 Learn how faith-based organizations can effectively work with community-based organizations to promote health where individuals live, learn, earn, play and pray.
-This interactive workshop will include steps a faith-based community can take to promote physical activity and healthy eating, including resources ready to be implemented.
+This interactive workshop includes steps a faith-based community can take to promote physical activity and healthy eating, including resources ready to be implemented.